Helediron/mydu-server-mods/ModLoader/README.md

 Always use lowercase file names or resource files may fail to load.

+If you create new skins for elements, an element load request (see .elr above) must be sent with the full element name "ElementName_SkinName".

+If "inherit" is used in nqdefs, element load requests must be sent in proper order (parent first).

 ## Client-side encrypted disk caching

 Starting from server 1.5.3 and client 1.4.6 assets can be cached by the client.